Pittsburgh Outdoor Activities: Room to Roam

-Pittsburgh is not known as the anchor of Western Pennsylvania just because of its geography.
+Pittsburgh is not known as the anchor of western Pennsylvania just because of its geography.
 Neighborhoods like Mount Washington and the Strip District harbor every modern attraction of urban and suburban living.
 Pittsburgh outdoor activities like the Pittsburgh Zoo, the National Aviary and even the monthly Farmers Market can compete with the best in the nation.

 Each season offers a new opportunity to reconnect with the outdoors in a different way, all year round, including three inviting rivers, rolling highlands, mountains and verdant forests.
+With all of that in mind, you’ll never run out of things to do outside in Pittsburgh.

 Like living in a national park